cryptape/ckb-auth/docs/litecoin.md

 See [the docs](./auth.md) for more details.

 # Generate and verify transaction with ckb-auth-cli
+[`ckb-auth-cli`](../tests/auth_rust/src/bin/ckb-auth-cli.rs) is a command line utility to easy generate and verify ckb-auth transactions.
+Below assume that the working directory is `tests/auth_rust`.

 ## Get the pub key hash with `parse` sub command.
 ```
 cargo run --bin ckb-auth-cli -- -b litecoin parse -a msv9GiUuCGEaoWzu7YcPDJo8hu5ij3Nzjn